All Episodes

 I never hear audio coming out of that room prior to the program.

-So I walked in there, he's listening to this Paris Hilton stuff.
+He's listening to this Paris Hilton stuff.

 I said, I can't believe it.

-And he had turned up loud, so he wouldn't miss a syllable.
+And he had turned up loud so he wouldn't miss a syllable.

-So I walk back to Snerdley's office and so I cannot believe this.
+I said, I cannot believe this.

-You won't understand people are mad about this.
+People are mad about this.

-I said, she's she's not been released, she'd been reassigned to her house.
+I said, she's not been released.

 But the choppers are flying all over it.

-And then something that was nothing has now become something.
+And then something that was nothing has now become something because the Reverend Sharpton has weighed in.

-He said, Let me tell you what's happened.
+He said, let me tell you what's happened.

-And then I came back after learning that from Snerdley, I came and asked Brian, I said, Are you angry about the Yes?
+And then I came after learning that from Snerdley, I came and asked Brian, I said, are you angry about the yes, what do you expect?

 Three days?

-That you tell me the truth.
+Tell me the truth.

 Just give me a nod.

-Just okay, doesn't bother her.
+Okay, doesn't bother her.

-Uh I understand what it is about the judicial system and so forth, but then there are rumors flying around about what the medical condition is.
+I understand what it is about the judicial system and so forth.

-But the Reverend Sharpton has gotten involved here, president of the National Action Network, one of the country's foremost leaders with civil rights, is blasting the justice system, not Paris Hilton.
+President of the National Action Network, one of the country's foremost leaders for civil rights, is blasting the justice system, not Paris Hilton.

 He's blasting the justice system for what appears to be favoritism in her early release.